 Email: doga [at] {adobe.com, mit.edu, csail.mit.edu, acm.org, ieee.org}

 At Adobe, I design systems that help organizations and creators adapt to an AI-first information ecosystem.
-This includes the AEM Sites Optimizer and Adobe LLM Optimizer, which support content quality and discoverability in LLM-dominated environments, i.e., for the emerging field of generative engine optimization (GEO).
+This includes the Adobe LLM Optimizer and Sites Optimizer, which support content quality and discoverability in LLM-dominated environments, i.e., for the emerging field of generative engine optimization (GEO).
 I also develop interfaces for agentic AI, such as Adobe’s Project Get Savvy, and explore multimodal, contextual AI+AR interactions, e.g., augmented object intelligence.

 During my PhD at MIT CSAIL, I developed new ways for physical objects to carry unobtrusive metadata that AI systems can interpret with high reliability.
 This line of work — ubiquitous metadata — includes systems such as G-ID, InfraredTags, BrightMarker, and Imprinto, which embed machine-readable information directly into materials.
 This allows AI and AR systems to perceive objects with guarantees that vision-only algorithms cannot achieve.